g10ria/Harker-Spirit/readme.md

 # Project Info
-Harker Spirit was a spirit points dashboard I wrote for my high school during virtual school (2020-2021).
-Essentially, it's a place for people to view spirit rankings, spirit event info, and links to photos/ videos/ forms that the spirit leadership may want to broadcast.
-Users must log into their Harker accounts to view the page.
+Harker Spirit is a spirit points dashboard I wrote for my high school during a virtual school year (2020-2021).
+It acted as a place for people to view spirit rankings, spirit event details, and links to photos/videos/forms that the spirit team wanted to broadcast.

 # Running
 ```